Turbo (2013 film): Video games

 A video game based on the film, titled Turbo: Super Stunt Squad, was released on July 16, 2013, on Wii U, Wii, Nintendo 3DS, Nintendo DS, PlayStation 3, and Xbox 360.
-Published by D3 Publisher, the Xbox 360, PlayStation 3, and Wii U versions were developed by Monkey Bar Games.
+Published by D3 Publisher, the Xbox 360, PlayStation 3, and Wii U versions were developed by Vicious Cycle Software under the Monkey Bar Games label.
 In the HD versions, the gameplay is similar to the Tony Hawk video games.
 The Wii, Nintendo 3DS, and Nintendo DS versions were developed by Torus Games.
 In the game, the snails have to perform stunts to build up their skills and win the race.
 The game received mostly negative reviews from critics, with Metacritic giving the PS3 version a 38/100.
 It was the last DreamWorks Animation game to be published by D3 Publisher and also the last DreamWorks Animation game to be released on Nintendo DS.

 A free mobile game titled Turbo Racing League (renamed Turbo F.A.S.T, based on the TV series) was developed by PikPok and was released on May 16, 2013, for iOS, Android, and Windows Phone 8 devices.
 Played as a snail, the game allows players to race against time and collect tomatoes to earn upgrades.
 Verizon Wireless sponsored a competition with a total of $1 million in cash prizes—the largest sum for a mobile game to date—in which competitors had to achieve daily goals or collect enough tomatoes to unlock access to the weekly contest.
 The competition, which ran for eight weeks from May 16 through July 7, 2013, awarded the 10 fastest racers of each week up to $25,000, while the winner of the week was invited to the Grand Finale Race Event, which took place in Los Angeles on July 17, 2013, to earn the title of Turbo Racing League Champion and earn $250,000.
 In its first ten weeks, the game was downloaded more than 20 million times and was the most downloaded racing application during that time.
 This game is no longer officially available and can now only be downloaded from 3rd party websites.